Abdullah-Sajjad026/Ranaex-bitex/src/data/audit-report.md

 ## Executive Summary

-This comprehensive website audit was conducted to evaluate the performance, SEO, content, and user experience of Reapbitex.
+This comprehensive website audit was conducted to evaluate the performance, SEO, content, and user experience of Yenbitex.
 The purpose is to provide valuable insights for optimization and enhancement.

 The audit provides strategic insights and actionable recommendations for elevating the overall online presence.